DiceDev/network-geo-monitor/README.md

    - [GeoLite2 ASN](https://dev.maxmind.com/geoip/geolite2-free-geolocation-data)

    Place the `.mmdb` files in the same directory as the script.

+3. If you don't use MaxMind, the script defaults to a combination of a simple local database and API calls for new IP's which are then cached.

 ## Usage

+The simplest way to startup and check for dependencies is with either .\run_monitor.bat or ./run_monitor.sh

+Otherwise just manually run the monitor with python and change any non-default options you like.

 ### Live Monitoring
 \`\`\`bash